hezhizhen/Extracurricular-Reading/LearnMoreStudyLess.md

     Holistic learning is based on linking ideas as a way of remembering and applying them.
 The best techniques to start learning are metaphor, visceralization, flow-based notetaking and diagraming.
 These methods form the foundation of holistic learning.

+Constructs

+    A constructs defines a set of tightly interlinked understandings.
+    (eg. A C++ construct defines all your knowledge about C++ and is the sum total of all the interconnected ideas about C++)

+    Think of a construct as being like a city in your mind.
+    (Within a city you have thousands of buildings you can travel between.
+Some are big and important and are linked by roads to hundreds of other buildings in your city.
+Others are less important and only have a few dirt paths leading to them.)

+    Understanding is the result of a highly developed construct.

+    Ask yourself this question: In a city which building would be the easiest to locate?
+    (A) One that is connected to many other buildings through hundreds of roads, or (B) One that has a simple dirt path connecting it to only one other building.

+    When building constructs, your goal is to create as many possible interconnections as possible between ideas.
+    (As each concept comes up, it is automatically linked with other ideas)

+    Having a powerful construct comes from linking concepts together, one idea at a time.